clemsos/writings/_quora/2016-09-21-What-does-the-Uber-Didi-deal-teach-us-about-foreign-tech-companies-trying-to-do-business-in-China.md

 language: en
 title: |
-    What does the Uber-Didi deal teach us about foreign tech companies trying to do business in China? - Quora
+    What does the Uber-Didi deal teach us about foreign tech companies trying to do business in China?
 ---

 That Uber was allowed to survive that long and get a good deal at the